Skip to content

 When using any of the built-in Substrate modules, the name with which it's referenced within the runtime is entirely up to the developer, but the transaction names aren't customizable.
 Here is a list of some of the most commonly used modules with the most commonly used transactions they contain.
 Those are the transaction names to be used in this Transaction Pause module.

-pallet-ethereum — This module, along with the EVM module, provides full Ethereum compatibility to the appchain
+pallet-ethereum — This module, along with the EVM module, provides full Ethereum compatibility to the network

 Transaction Name Description